 Compromised digital identities en masse in action

-Backed and armed with accurate knowledge of fraud detection parameters used to detect online abuse, fraudsters use their tool kits to attack and convince businesses that they are trusted customers.
+Backed and armed with accurate knowledge of attack detection parameters used to detect online abuse, malicious actors use their tool kits to attack and convince businesses that they are trusted customers.
 Here are a few methods used to mask their digital identities:

 - Stolen identity credentials